-Early consideration of a case may occur in circumstances prescribed by clause 223 of the Crimes (Administration of Sentences) Regulation 2014 and detail the matters that constitute manifest injustice.
+Early consideration of a case may occur under the provisions of manifest injustice.
+Clause 223 of the Crimes (Administration of Sentences) Regulation 2014 detail the matters that constitute manifest injustice.
 These include a decision to refuse parole being based on incorrect or incomplete information, or an offender meeting requirements that were previously beyond their control such as the completion of relevant programs, external leave, availability of suitable accommodation, health services or the withdrawing of further charges.